NextCenturyCorporation/MCS/python_api/scenes/README.md

 #### Spatio-Temporal Continuity: Objects Moving Across Behind Occluders

+For implausible spatio-temporal continuity scenes in which an object teleports forward from one occluder to a second occluder, there are two variants, and each quartet will use one of them.
+In both variants, the object disappears once it moves behind an occluder.
+Then, either the object appears immediately from behind a second occluder, or the object waits until it would normally appear behind the occluder (as if it had never disappeared and rolled behind it).

 | Plausible | Implausible |
 | --------- | ----------- |
 | ![](./images/intphys_spatio_temporal_continuity_quartet_1A_v2.gif) | ![](./images/intphys_spatio_temporal_continuity_quartet_1C_v2.gif) |